Some Results on Digital Segments and Balanced Words: Minimal Forbidden Balanced Words and Minimal Almost Balanced Words

 In this section, we give a description of those words that are not balanced but such that all of their proper factors are balanced.
 Geometrically, they represent those paths that have a minimal difference with the paths that are encoded by balanced words.

 \begin{definition} A balanced word $v$ over $\{0,1\}$ is \emph{right special} (resp.,~\emph{left special}) if both $v0$ and $v1$ are balanced (resp.,~if both $0v$ and $1v$ are balanced).
-It is \emph{bispecial} if it is both left and right special. \end{definition}
+It is \emph{bispecial} if it is both left and right special.
+A bispecial balanced word $v$ is \emph{strictly bispecial} if all of $0v1$, $1v0$, $0v0$, $1v1$ are balanced~(see~\cite{DBLP:journals/tcs/BerstelL97}). \end{definition}